nageshm21/DevSecOps/SAST-Fortify-On-Demand/README.md

 * Login to URL : https://my.opentext.com/home
 * Creating a account using your personal e-mail account.
 * Access the Fortify application using this URL: https://home.saas.microfocus.com/myaccount/#/myProducts
+* We are using the EasyBuggy vulnerable application.
+Here is the repo link: https://github.com/nageshm21/easybuggy-vulnerable-application